sap-tutorials/sap-build-process-automation/tutorials/spa-create-forms/spa-create-forms.md

     The form will be added as the **Start Trigger**.

-3. To design the form, choose the three dots and select **Open Editor**
+3. To design the form, choose the three dots and select **Open Editor**.

     <!-- border -->![Form](003.png)